shlapolosa/snowplow-pipeline/README.md

 docker-compose run iglu-server setup --config /snowplow/config/config.hocon
 ```
 After that, make sure all the containers are up with `docker-compose ps`.
 If not, try to run the up again.

+# Note!

+after everything is up, you can;

+1. go to http://localhost/ to generate events
+2. http://localhost:9021/ to see the kafka topics
+3. connect localhost:5432 with user sp_user and password sp_password and the atomic schema in the igludb to see the data

 This command will create all the components and also a simple web application that sends pageviews and other events to the collector.
 Please checkout the `docker-compose.yml` file for more details.